BinaryAnalysisPlatform/bap-tutorial/README.md

 ```

 The binary will parse and print some verses from Shakespeare.
 It will
-also echo all passed arguments.
+also echo all its arguments.

 You can also run the binary using `bap`.
 The binary will not be
 run on an actual CPU, but emulated using the Primus Framework.